 Crucially, the likes of amplified telephones improve communication for the hard of hearing.

-This entry was posted in Hearing Information, Hearing Test, Hearing Loss and tagged USA, Hearing loss on 3rd August 2018 by Gary.
+This entry was posted in Hearing Information, Hearing Test and tagged USA, Hearing loss, ear problems, help & advice on 3rd August 2018 by Joan McKechnie.

 ← Previous Post